 To add a module to your course select the Table of Contents on the left hand side if it isn’t selected by default.
 Once you do this you will see both ways to add a new module to a course.

 - There is an Add a Module on the left hand side that will always be available when you are working in Content.
 The second add a module option will be available if the Table of Contents is selected on the left hand side.

 - To create a module, start by typing the title of the module in the Add a Module box.

 - After creating a module you will also see the option to create a sub-module.
 This option will only be available if you have created a module and it is currently selected on the left hand side.

 To add files to either a module or a sub-module you must first select the area on the left hand side of the page.
 Once you have done this, you will notice that there are a number of ways to add content.
 You can drag and drop files if you are using a browser that supports this feature or, you can add files by selecting the Upload/Create button.

 - Selecting the Upload/Create button on the content page will allow you to upload or create content and activities.

 - As you can see from the above image there are a number of files and activities that can be added or created from the Upload/Create button.

-- Choosing to upload files will take you to the window below where you can select the location of the file (My Computer, Course Offering Files or Shared Files).
+- Choosing to upload files will take you to the window below where you can select the location of the file (My Computer, or Course Offering Files).